Shradha97/Smart-Recommender/README.md

 4. Install package requirements
 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

 ## Run the API
-1. From the root directory run `python3 -m api.py` to host the api.
+1. From the root directory run `python api.py` to host the api.
 2. You can test out the working of the API using POSTMAN
 ![alt text](postman_new.png)